SidonTheTroll/Panopticon/Physics/units-and-dimensions.md

     2. **MKS**: Meter, kilogram, second
     3. **FPS**: Feet, pound, second

-Before 1875, different units of systems were used over the world before **International Committee for Weights and Measures** declared SI system of units as default for the world.
+Before 1875, different units systems were used over the world before **International Committee for Weights and Measures** declared SI system of units as default for the world.

 - Under **SI System of Units**:
     1. Length: meter (m)